- Application Information

 Take quantitative courses while you can – Many institutions, including our department, recruit students who have taken advanced courses in math (calculus, linear algebra, statistics) and supporting sciences (biology, chemistry, computer science, physics).
 It is difficult to catch up on missed foundational coursework in graduate school.
 A high GPA is helpful but a transcript without quantitative coursework is not.
 Do not let "poor" grades stop you from applying to graduate school.
 Grades reflect how well you understand the course material but we understand that grades can be affected by external circumstances and that almost all students struggle in some semesters.
 Use your personal statement to explain your academic preparation and to demonstrate your readiness for graduate school.

 Choose your references carefully – Your reference writers should be academics, and at least one person should be familiar with the field of your interest.
 Someone who knows you well and can speak to your abilities and motivation can write a more informative recommendation letter than someone who is more senior but does not know your academic background.
 Ask potential reference writers early whether they would be willing to write a letter for you.
-Share your CV and statements with them, ask for feedback, and even offer to write a draft of their letters.
+Share your CV and statements with them and ask for feedback.

 Start the preparation of your application materials as early if possible – Your statements are important components and are evaluated as writing samples.
 Faculty have read many statements; surprise them with fresh and genuine write-ups.
 Ask fellow students and mentors for feedback on content and style.
 Be prepared for several rounds of editing.